Mpho McKenzie with her partner Joshua. Their elder daughter is Rae, son Lukah and younger daughter Aria.

 Joshua: We could go on all day about that one!

 Other families from Jamaica are the Dudziec Family, the Hall & Green Family, the Brown Family, the Grandison Family, the Rodriquez & Tordecilla Family, the Sinclair & Armstrong Family and the Golding Family.
-Also from South Africa are the Khan Family, the Du Plessis Family, the Kuendig Family, the Shamis Family and the Sterling Family.
+Also from South Africa are the Du Plessis Family, the Khan Family, the Kuendig Family, the Shamis Family and the Sterling Family.